wmde/wikibase-release-pipeline/development/README.md

 ./wbs-dev suite up --build
 ```

-To remove all Suite volumes and generated configuration before starting again, use `./wbs-dev suite reset`.
-This permanently deletes the instance data, as described in the user-facing [reset documentation](../docs/operating/reset.md).
+To remove all Suite volumes and generated configuration, use `./wbs-dev suite reset`.
+This permanently deletes the instance data and leaves the Suite stopped; run `./wbs-dev suite up` explicitly when you want to start it again.
+The deleted state is described in the user-facing [reset documentation](../docs/operating/reset.md).

 Use `./wbs-dev --help` or `./wbs-dev <command> --help` for the current targets, options, and examples.